DMTF/YANG-to-Redfish-Converter/README.md

     pyang --plugindir ./YANG-to-Redfish-Plugin --format redfish --target_dir testdir <path-to-file>

+To process multiple files, which have augmentations and uses statements, you may list multiple files in one call:

+    pyang --plugindir ./YANG-to-Redfish-Plugin --format redfish <path-to-file1> <path-to-file2> <path-to-file3> <...>

+Two additional parameters exist --remove_cyclical_imports and --combine_all_nodes, which can solve particular resolution issues.

 ## Obtain a YANG code file

 The YANG code file contains the text between <CODE BEGINS\> and <CODE ENDS\> within a YANG RFC file.
 There several ways to obtain this file.